STUDY FOR A SEMESTER IN SWANSEA, WALES

-Northwestern students are being offered the rare opportunity to spend a semester abroad studying in Swansea, Wales through the Brad Henry Scholarship program.
-Think of all you'll see, experience, and learn studying at the University of Swansea.
+Each Spring, one Northwestern student will have the opportunity to spend a semester abroad studying in Swansea, Wales through the Brad Henry Scholarship program.
+Think of all you'll see, experience, and learn studying at Swansea University.

 Will I still be a student at Northwestern?